DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 Are we really solving our customers' problems?

+### 5) 🔮 Customer Focus

-- Go learn what real users/customers/stakeholders need.
+- Go learn what real customers/stakeholders need.
+- Learn, communicate, and challenge the _why_.
 - Prioritize core over context, which means doing the things that provide the real value.
-- This isn’t just one specialist’s job: we each need to understand the “why” of what we are doing so that we can make good trade-offs.
+- This isn’t just a specialist’s job: we each need to understand the _why_ of what we are doing so that we can make good trade-offs.

-## 4) ⛑ Psychological Safety
+## ⛑ Psychological Safety

 ### Korean Air Flight 801<br />(Airplane Crash)